Security Stack Logo

 Tests user susceptibility and email security control effectiveness using simulated phishing campaigns, including credential harvesting pages and malicious attachment templates.

-Simulates cloud-specific attack techniques: IAM privilege escalation, SSRF to metadata service, S3 bucket enumeration, cross-account role assumption.
+Executes cloud-specific attack techniques including IAM privilege escalation, SSRF to metadata services, storage bucket enumeration, and cross-account role assumption to surface cloud exploit paths.

-Reports which simulated techniques triggered alerts in existing security controls and which did not, mapping undetected techniques to the specific control or detection rule that should have fired.
+Reports which executed techniques triggered alerts in existing security controls and which did not, mapping undetected techniques to the specific control or detection rule that should have fired.

 Integrations